Puzzlepart/bestillingsportalen/Deployment-guide.md

 ### SharePoint site

-The steps below will share the SharePoint site with end users, giving them access to create/edit requests only and not edit any of the backend settings of Provision Assist.
+The steps below will share the SharePoint site with end users, giving them access to create/edit requests only and not edit any of the backend settings of Bestillingsportalen.

 1. Navigate to the SharePoint site created during the deployment.
 2. Click 'Settings' _(gear)_ icon at the top right corner.